Chromoblastomycosis

 • Pathogen

-• 6 species of fungi with strong structural similarities:
+• 6 fungal species with strong structural similarities:

 • Fonsecae pedrosoi